OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 #### Browser-Compatibility
 We're aware that
-the CSS-compatibility isn't fully given in several browsers.
+the CSS-compatibility isn't yet fully given in several browsers.
 Therefore, you are also able to store the values to own named
 `data` attributes and turn off the inline-styling-options in the backend-settings.
 So you can use own libraries for the